 The following criteria will be considered by the committee when evaluating Mini Grant Proposals:

-Please download the appropriate application form for your mini-grant amount.
-Complete the form, save it, and submit by attaching your completed application form and abbreviated CV as files to firstname.lastname@example.org
+Please download the application form for your mini-grant amount, and click to view the scoring rubric.
+Complete the form, save it, and submit by attaching your completed application form and abbreviated CV as files to Brooke Keels (firstname.lastname@example.org)

 |Tier 1||Tier 2|